-All of our programs are 6 months long and take into consideration never causing you to be dependent on Testosterone or shutting down your natural production.
-During month 2 we come back out for followup exam/bloodwork/consult to monitor progress and make any necessary changes.
-At the end of month 6 we come back out for followup exam/bloodwork/consult to determine where to go from there.
+All of our programs are 6-months long and take into consideration never causing you to be dependent on T-levels or shutting down your natural production.
+During month 2 we come back out for follow up exam/bloodwork/consult to monitor progress and make any necessary changes.
+At the end of month 6 we come back out for follow up exam/bloodwork/consult to determine where to go from there.
 This is all included in the program and there are never any hidden costs.

-Having a level of T above 100 naturally will stimulate prostate growth whether supplemented or not and it is by an inconsequential amount.
+Having a level of testosterone above 100 naturally will stimulate prostate growth whether supplemented or not and it is by an inconsequential amount.
 There is no risk of prostate cancer – it’s a myth and most studies support that.
-In fact, many Urologists utilize Testosterone therapy to treat cancer patients.
+In fact, many Urologists sometimes utilize T-level therapy to treat cancer patients.

-Insulin and Cardiovascular Effect –actually Low T can lead to diabetes and heart conditions – according to numerous studies.
-Testosterone has a vasodilatory effect – opens blood vessels, brings more blood to the brain heart liver muscles and bones.
-There is an inverse correlation between low T and cardiovascular risk (heart attack or stroke), meaning the lower your testosterone the greater the risk.
+Insulin and Cardiovascular Effect –actually low testosterone can lead to diabetes and heart conditions – according to numerous studies.
+A person’s testosterone has a vasodilatory effect – opens blood vessels, brings more blood to the brain, heart, liver, muscles, and bones.
+There is an inverse correlation between low testosterone and cardiovascular risk (heart attack or stroke), meaning the lower your T-level the greater the risk.

-If you are prone to hair loss it may accelerate the process a bit but it will not cause hair loss.
+If you are prone to hair loss it may accelerate the process but it will not cause hair loss.

-We don’t believe in the concept of a “testosterone booster.”
+We don’t believe in the concept of a “booster.”
 Your natural hormone levels change as you get older and that can cause a lot of symptoms generally associated with aging.
-The correct way to refer to it would be testosterone “optimization.”
+The correct way to refer to it would be “optimization.”
 The goal is to get you back to your most optimal hormone balance.

 Let's put it this way.
 The anticipation is much worse than the actual shot.
 Pain is subjective so we can’t give an unequivocal answer to that.
 But it's no more than a pin prick.